 Vanilla Cake:

-• Preheat oven to 350° F. Line two 8-inch cake rounds with parchment paper.
-Brush with oil.
+- Preheat oven to 350° F. Line two 8-inch cake rounds with parchment paper and brush lightly with oil.
 Set aside.

-• In the bowl of a stand mixer, combine egg whites and cream of tartar.
+- Meringue: In a stand mixer bowl, combine egg whites and cream of tartar.
 Using a whisk attachment, mix on low speed until mixture is foamy.
-Increase speed to medium and slowly add ½ cup sugar, one tablespoon at a time.
+Increase speed to medium and gradually add ½ cup sugar, one tablespoon at a time.
+Once all the sugar is incorporated, increase speed and whip to stiff, glossy peaks.
+Set aside.

-• Divide the batter evenly between the prepared pans.
-Bake for 18-20 minutes until tops of cake are lightly golden brown and a toothpick inserted in center of cake comes out clean.
-Let cool in pan for 5-10 minutes Run mini offset spatula around the edges of the cake pan to loosen cake before unmolding.
-Let cake cool on wire racks.
+- Bake: Divide cake batter evenly between prepared pans.
+Bake for 18-20 minutes until lightly golden brown and a toothpick inserted in center of cake comes out clean.
+Let cool in pan for 5-10 minutes.
+Run mini offset spatula around the edges of the cake pan to loosen.
+Turn out onto wire racks to cool further.

 Whipped Cream: